cyberwombat/mongoprime/README.md

         ...
     }

-## Todo
-This is a preliminary release.
-Needs more tests.

 ## Changelog

-####0.1.0
+#### 0.1.0
-- Add a check to prevent database clearing when in production mode
+- Add a check to prevent database clearing when in production mode.

+#### 0.4.0
+- Switched to mongo prebuild with mem storage.
+- Switched to AVA for tests.